mint-n-pepper/DanceBotsEditor/README.md

    sudo apt-get install cmake
    ```

-3. Install Qt 5.12.6 LTS (gcc 64-bit).
+3. Install the Qt 5.12.6 LTS Desktop gcc 64-bit component.
 The easiest is to use the [online installer](https://www.qt.io/download).
 Take note of the installation directory as you will need it in the Build step.

 3. Clone the repository and update submodules:
    ```